Mortgage Fraud: What You Need To Know

 Physical documents, from bills to checks, can put you at higher risk of identity theft as they often contain sensitive information.
 You can protect yourself by moving to paperless billing and making digital payments when possible.

 False appraisals are another common way scammers commit mortgage fraud.
-Appraisal fraud may be committed by the appraiser alone, or with the help of other professionals, including the builder and mortgage banker.
+Appraisal fraud may be committed by the appraiser alone, or with the help of other professionals, including a builder or a mortgage banker.

 In some cases, a corrupt appraiser may undervalue a property to ensure an investor will be able to purchase it, but more often we see appraisers inflating the value of a property to increase the purchase price and, in a chain reaction, also maximize their commission.